AlexParamonov/save_queue/README.md

         # article.save_queue.save
         # article.save

-1. To save object _only_ if it was changed, include Dirty module described below.
+1. To save object _only_ if it was changed, include Dirty module described below in plugins section.

 1. Continue reading for more details.